Nick Lees and Bob Sanders Reminisce about Paige Young.

 Nick Lees, a writer for the Edmonton Journal, wrote the following article in 1981.

 Is Nick the reason Paige missed her contracted appearance at the winter sports show?
-Did she make up this“sudden illness” excuse?
+Did she make up this “sudden illness” excuse?

 The part in Lees’ article about Paige Young being from Sacramento and a dental assistant, I don’t buy it.
 There is too much proof that she was born and lived in Los Angeles her entire life.
 Plus, I don’t see her going through the rigors of dental school and the “9-5 doldrums.”
-Paige may have told this fib to Lees or he remembers incorrectly.

 The text at right is from an article about Lees, written by journalist Michael Hingston.
 The article appeared in Canadian Avenue magazine sometime in the early 2000s.